Basic Configuration

 A *consumer* reads messages from Message-Oriented Middleware (MoM), and a *producer* puts messages onto the MoM for the *consumer* to read.

-A consumer waits for messages to appear on the queue, reads them, and then calls your Request Handler code to react.
-Because the •consumer* runs your code in response to an external request, a message being placed on the External Bus, we call the component that listens for messages and dispatches them a Service Activator
+A *consumer* waits for messages to appear on the queue, reads them, and then calls your *Request Handler* code to react.
+The component that listens for messages and dispatches them to handlers is called a **Dispatcher**.
+(In Enterprise Integration Patterns terminology, this is called a [*Service Activator*](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessagingAdapter.html), and the assembly name reflects this, but we use "Dispatcher" for simplicity.)

-To use Brighter's Service Activator you will need to take a dependency on the NuGet package:
+To use Brighter's Dispatcher you will need to take a dependency on the NuGet package:

-We provide support for configuring .NET Core's HostBuilder as a ServiceActivator for use with MoM.
-We use Brighter's Command Processor to dispatch the messages read by a Dipatcher.
-If you are not using HostBuilder then you will need to configure the Dispatcher yourself.
-See How Configuring the Dispatcher Works for more.
+We provide support for configuring .NET Core's **HostBuilder** as a message consumer (Dispatcher) for use with MoM.
+We use Brighter's Command Processor to dispatch the messages read by the Dispatcher.
+If you are not using **HostBuilder** then you will need to configure the Dispatcher yourself.
+See [How Configuring the Dispatcher Works](https://brightercommand.gitbook.io/paramore-brighter-documentation/brighter-configuration/howconfiguringthedispatcherworks) for more.

-To use Brighter's Service Activator with HostBuilder you will need to take a dependency on the following NuGet packages:
+To use Brighter's Dispatcher with **HostBuilder** you will need to take a dependency on the following NuGet packages:

-These provide an extension method AddServiceActivator() that can be used to add Brighter to the .NET Core DI Framework.
+These provide an extension method **AddConsumers()** that can be used to add Brighter to the .NET Core DI Framework.

-By adding the package you can call the AddServiceActivator() extension method.
+By adding the package you can call the **AddConsumers()** extension method.

 If you are using a **HostBuilder** class's **ConfigureServices** method call the following: